anna-christina-mikr/anna-christina-mikr.github.io/_posts/projects/2023-04-23-MeteorDetection.md

 This project explores how meteors can be detected using **forward scatter radar** — a method that captures radio reflections from ionized trails left by meteors entering Earth’s atmosphere.
 The system was built using a **Yagi antenna** and an **SDR (Software Defined Radio)** receiver tuned to the GRAVES transmitter frequency at 143.05 MHz.

 ### Motivation
 After radar’s use in World War II, researchers discovered that meteors produced “false echoes” on radar screens.
-These reflections inspired a new way of observing meteor activity — by detecting their ionized trails through radio signals rather than optical telescopes.
+These reflections inspired a new way of observing meteor activity, by detecting their ionized trails through radio signals rather than optical telescopes.
 The project aimed to recreate this phenomenon with affordable, open-source tools.

-This was my final project for my bachelor's degree in physics back in 2023!
-I did really enjoy this project and I constantly revisit it; at the time I did not have much experience in coding, but I think this project could really be streamlined using machine learning!
+This was my final project for my bachelor's degree in Physics back in 2023!
+I did really enjoy this project and I wanted to revisit it; at the time I completed it I did not have much experience in coding, but I think this project could really be streamlined using machine learning!
 Although sadly i no longer have the data, I want to go through how this could be improved has computer vision been incorporated.
 But first, here is the design and results:

 ---